 2. Institutionalize structure for on-going development of young leaders who participated in the training program.
 GOJoven Fellows will join the existing network of 18 active Summit Alumni Fellows in Belize and a larger group emerging and established leaders in the region, thereby supporting and strengthening their own and one another’s capacity to create change.

-Participants will develop a broad range of skills and knowledge in a number of topics regarding adolescent sexual and reproductive health, including:
+Participants develop a broad range of skills and knowledge in a number of topics regarding adolescent sexual and reproductive health, including:

 - Personal Leadership Development